willymcallister/willymcallister.github.io/_articles/charge.md

 <p>This was known as the <em>silver ampere</em>.</p>
 </details>

-It's amazing, but the classical fields of electrostatics (what we are studying here) and electrodynamics developed in the mid-to-late 1800's did not predict or depend on the existence of the electron.
+It's amazing, but the classical fields of electrostatics (what we are studying here) and electrodynamics developed in the late 1800's did not predict or depend on knowing about the existence of the electron.

 ## Electron